quru/qis/doc/dependencies.md

 * Apache 2.2.17 or above
 * mod_wsgi 3.2.7 or above
 * OpenLDAP 2.4.21
+* Ghostscript 8.62 but...
+	* 9.04 or above for downscaling support (much higher quality results), but...
+	* 9.05 or above to fix indexed color space bugs that cause corrupt pages, so...
+	* 9.06 or above is recommended
 * ImageMagick is a minefield
 	* See http://www.imagemagick.org/script/changelog.php
 	* 6.5.4 causes rotate + crop PNG unit tests to fail, due to blurry PNG output